14 July 2017

 A YouGov poll shows that a third of women in the UK (16-39 year olds) would find that leaking while they had their period is their biggest menstrual fear.
 And - speaking from experience here - leaking at a festival, where it's hard to keep clean and comfy, is a real nightmare.

-Illustrator Daisy Bernard has depicted some of classic moments anyone who's had their period at a festival will recognise to kick start a conversation, and to show that periods are not something that anyone, anywhere, should be embarassed about.
-Take a look…
+Illustrator Daisy Bernard has depicted some classic moments that anyone who's ever had their period at a festival will recognise.
+We believe that access to washing facilities and sanitary protection is a right and not a privilege.
+Take a look.

 So if you're coming to Latitude Festival, come to our tent next to the BBC Music Stage to try out the surf simulator and challenge yourself to ‘ride the wave of change’ – and design a #MyBodyIsMine tote bag to take home with you.

 Find out how a monthly gift can help us make sure that women and girls around the world can manage their periods hygienically and with dignity.

 This page was last updated in July 2019.